johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 ## Service Worker Safety

-Like any complex system, bugs or broken configurations can cause the Angular service worker to act in unforeseen ways.
-While its design attempts to minimize the impact of such problems, the Angular service worker contains several failsafe mechanisms in case an administrator ever needs to deactivate the service worker quickly.
+Like any complex system, bugs or broken configurations can cause the Bangular service worker to act in unforeseen ways.
+While its design attempts to minimize the impact of such problems, the Bangular service worker contains several failsafe mechanisms in case an administrator ever needs to deactivate the service worker quickly.

 ## Fail-safe